-This article takes a look at six benefits of rowing.
+This article takes a look at 9 benefits of rowing.

-It’s a common misconception that rowing only works the arms.
-In reality, rowing is a full-body workout that uses 86 percent of the muscles.
+It’s a common misconception that rowing works only your arms.
+In reality, rowing is a full-body workout.

-According to the American Fitness Professionals Association (AFPA), the rowing stroke is comprised of 65 to 75 percent leg work and 25 to 35 percent upper body work.
+According to the American Fitness Professionals Association, the rowing stroke consists of 65–75% leg work and 25–35% upper body work (1).

-The major muscle groups it targets are the:
+The major muscle groups it targets are your:

 - abdominal muscles